-And as many brands know, the growing scarcity of space in the Facebook News Feed has lead to a serious decline in organic reach across social networks.
-From January to June 2017, the average number of engagements with branded content on Facebook fell more than 20%.
+And as many brands know, the growing scarcity of space in the News Feed has lead to a serious decline in organic reach on Facebook.
+That means less engagement on Facebook, too—from January to June 2017, the average number of engagements with branded content on Facebook fell more than 20%.

 Although this paints a gloomy picture for brands trying to organically engage their audiences on social media, Matt Navarra, Social Media Consultant, believes there’s still hope.